SapitoSucio/froggo-guides/docs/script_commands.md

 This function will return a string containing time data as specified by the time format.

-This uses the C function 'strfmtime', which obeys special format characters.
-For a full description see, for example, the description of 'strfmtime' at http://www.delorie.com/gnu/docs/glibc/libc_437.html
+This uses the C function `strfmtime`, which obeys special format characters.
+For a full description see, for example, the description of `strfmtime` at http://www.delorie.com/gnu/docs/glibc/libc_437.html

 All the format characters given in there should properly work.